bobf/web_fetch/README.md

 result = promises.first.fetch(wait: false)
 ```

-A special value `:pending` will be returned if the result is still processing.
+If the response has not yet returned, `result.pending?` will be `true`.

 Alternatively, you can call `WebFetch::Promise#complete?` to check if a request has finished before waiting for the response: